chanyoonzhu/leetcode-python/index.md

 ## Tricks
 - bubble up dp mem array from side to middle
     - eg. 1937-Maximum Number of Points with Cost

+# Classic:
+## Sums:
+- Key words: 2 sum, 3 sum equal/smaller/closest to the target
+- eg: 1, 167, 15, 259; 653-Two Sum IV - Input is a BST
+- tips:
+    hashmap or two-pointers
+- variations:
+    - running counter (with hashmap):
+        - key words: number of ways to get target sum/product
+        - eg: 1577-Number of Ways Where Square of Number Is Equal to Product of Two Numbers

 # Needs revisit:
 254-Factor Combinations